 EAT: Table Six Restaurant at Kemble Inn, Lenox.
 As Chef in the Clinton White House, Ron Reda cooked for the President and world dignitaries.
 He now presides over this elegantly intimate dining room, overseeing innovative and traditional dishes, like Crispy Portobello Schnitzel with Gruyere ($14), and Roasted Lamb Rib Chop with Butternut Squash Mash ($39).
 Table Six specializes in three-course Prix Fixe Menu ($67) and Chef’s Tasting Menu ($97).

-EAT: In Great Barrington, Allium and the expect-to-stand-on-line Baba Louie’s Pizza are standouts.
+EAT: In Great Barrington, Baba Louie’s Pizza is a standout.
 In fact, Baba Louie’s is so popular, there are other outposts, including one in Pittsfield.
 With funky inventive combos like the “Dirty Brutto” piled with roasted red potatoes and roasted garlic ($11.95 for 10 inch sourdough pie) you’ll probably have to contend with long lines any time of year.

 STAY: Red Lion Inn, Stockbridge, MA.
 First opened in 1773 as a rough and tumble stage coach stop, then evolving into a way-station for prosperous sojourners, The Red Lion Inn’s current owner, Nancy Fitzpatrick has breathed fresh, plush life into formerly shabby rooms and has added several cottages.
 If original sloping floors could talk, they’d tell of the tens of thousands of guests who have wandered down these mazelike hallways; filled with enough art, including hometown hero, Norman Rockwell’s, to make historians and museum-goers giddy.
 Read more about the Red Lion in this Getaway Mavens review.